SchoemanClaudia/D20Bingo/README.md

 ### Overview

-- D20 Bingo! is a solo game of chance that puts a twist on the classic bingo by combining its mechanics with the unpredictability of a 20-sided die.
+- D20 Bingo! is a solo game where the unpredictability of a 20-sided die determines the marking of a 4x4 game card.
+The dice might roll the same number twice, three or maybe even four times during game play, which starts to make the game interesting when special rolls are introduced.
 Players race against the clock to complete patterns on their bingo cards, each number determined by the roll of a D20.
 This blend of luck and strategy offers a unique and thrilling experience for solitary play.
 Created for a unique and enjoyable gaming experience for all ages, by blending the thrill of D20 dice rolls with the classic fun of bingo.
 It's simple and engaging mechanics make it perfect for solo play, providing a challenging and entertaining way to test your luck and strategy skills.

 ### Objectives